Jamesx86-64/JameOS/README.md

 - Does not support some windows only applications, including some video games and adbobe products.
 - Does not have a lot of active developers (just me).

+## Download Link ##

+- Click [here](https://drive.google.com/drive/folders/1iHFzuZzZGXZiJaG5aZiTY3S2Jp2bV9zU?usp=sharing "Downloads") for the downloads.

 ## How To Install ##

-1. Download the .img file.
+1. Download the .img file of the version you want

-Helpful